aaltemara/setup-tunnel/README.md

 8. Test SSH passwordless login from Host A to Host B and back through the reverse tunnel.
       Example: This command should give the hostname of Host A ssh -R $SSHUTTLE_PORT:localhost:22 HOST_B_USER@HOST_B_IP ssh HOST_A_USER@localhost hostname
-9. Identify a host and port that can be contacted on the remote network to contact to test the connection.
+9. Identify a web url that can be contacted on the remote network to test the connection.
-10. Execute this script: check-tunnel HOST_B_USER@HOST_B_IP REMOTE_NETWORK CHECK_HOST:CHECK_PORT
+10. Execute this script: check-tunnel HOST_B_USER@HOST_B_IP REMOTE_NETWORK CHECK_URL
 11. Optionally, Update the config variables below

  If everything worked, you can now access the remote network from HOST B

-Usage: check-tunnel [REMOTE_USER@]REMOTE_HOST_IP NETWORK CHECK_HOST:CHECK_PORT
+Usage: check-tunnel [REMOTE_USER@]REMOTE_HOST_IP NETWORK CHECK_URL

 ## Example: